Praveen2795/Plant_futures/README.md

    zip_ref.close()
   ```

-### Running the project

-### Interaction

-For content-based model search for the following code snippet like mentioned below.

-    content_based_test_list = ["Jumanji (1995)", "Pinocchio (1940)", "Walking Dead, The (1995)", "Othello (1995)"]

-For collaborative-filtering model search for the following code snippet like mentioned below.

-    user = [
-            {'title':'Breakfast Club, The (1985)', 'rating':4},
-            {'title':'Toy Story (1995)', 'rating':2.5},
-            {'title':'Jumanji (1995)', 'rating':3},
-            {'title':"Pulp Fiction (1994)", 'rating':4.5},
-            {'title':'Akira (1988)', 'rating':5}
-         ]
+## Execution and Explanation of Code:

-## Data usage license:
+## Data Usage Policy:
-Neither the University of Minnesota nor any of the researchers
-involved can guarantee the correctness of the data, its suitability
-for any particular purpose, or the validity of results based on the
-use of the data set.
-The data set may be used for any research
-purposes under the following conditions:
+Data is owned by Rochester Institute of Technology.
+Please read the following conditions:

- - The user may not state or imply any endorsement from the
+ - The user may not use the dataset wihtout contacting the project members mentioned above.
-   University of Minnesota or the GroupLens Research Group.

- - The user must acknowledge the use of the data set in
-   publications resulting from the use of the data set
-   (see below for citation information).

- - The user may not redistribute the data without separate
+ - The user may not redistribute the data without separate permission.
-   permission.

- - The user may not use this information for any commercial or
-   revenue-bearing purposes without first obtaining permission
-   from a faculty member of the GroupLens Research Project at the
+ - The user may not use this information for any commercial or revenue-bearing purposes without first obtaining permission from the faculty member (mentioned above) of Rochester Institute of Technology.
-   University of Minnesota.

-If you have any further questions or comments, please contact GroupLens
-<grouplens-info@cs.umn.edu>.

-## Citation:
-To acknowledge use of the dataset in publications, please cite the following
-paper:

-F. Maxwell Harper and Joseph A. Konstan.
-2015.
-The MovieLens Datasets: History
-and Context.
-ACM Transactions on Interactive Intelligent Systems (TiiS) 5, 4,
-Article 19 (December 2015), 19 pages.
-DOI=http://dx.doi.org/10.1145/2827872

 <p align="right">(<a href="#top">back to top</a>)</p>